Lalufu/time-slider/README.md

 Running
 =======

-Python 2 is needed to run this package.
-Python 3 is not supported.
+Python 3 is needed to run this package.
+Python 2 is no longer  supported.

 A systemd time-sliderd.service file is included in the installation.
 It is not enabled by default.